-These days, we’re all probably living in sandals and flip-lops since we’ve been working from home (no judgement), especially as temps continue to trend upwards.
+These days, we’re all probably living in our fuzzy slippers since we’ve been working from home (no judgment), especially as temps continue to be frigid across much of the country.
 But, if you’re in the mood to dress up, might we suggest slipping on some loafers.
 A shoe made for the guy on the go or the guy at home, these low, laceless slip-ons look great with just about anything.
 Made to be worn with selvedge denim, white T-Shirts, Oxford shirts, and more, they’re about as classic as it gets.

 We mean that literally — loafers have a rich history that dates back almost a century, with roots in 20th-century Ivy League style.
 Even though today, these slip-ons are synonymous with bourgeois leisure (and Wall Street bankers), they were originally worn by fishermen in Norway, and the easy-to-wear silhouette made its way through Europe, and eventually to America in the 1930s.